sphinx-contrib/confluencebuilder/doc/configuration.rst

     A user can choose which version of the editor to build and published documentation with.
 This extension may adjust how content is generated based on which editor is selected.
-Not all Confluence editors are equal -- some features supported in one editor may not be supported in another.
-For example, if documentation relies indenting bullet lists, content may only be properly rendered with the ``v1`` editor; where if users want to new styled Confluence admonitions (warnings, notes, etc.), these are only available in the ``v2`` editor.

     .. code-block:: python

         confluence_editor = 'v1'

-    For per-document overrides, please see the :lref:`confluence_metadata`.

     .. versionadded:: 2.0